technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

     ![](./media/image41.png)

 3. Run +++az login+++ It opens the default browser to sign in.
 Sign in with your Azure subscription account.

     ![](./media/image42.png)

 ### Task 2 : Create an instance of Azure Database for PostgreSQL

 1. You'll now create a managed PostgreSQL server.
-Run the following command to create a small instance of Azure Database for PostgreSQL:
+Run the following command to create a small instance of Azure Database for PostgreSQL.This command takes 5-8 minutes to createthe  resource.Wait until the command runs successfully to move to the next step.

     +++az postgres flexible-server create --resource-group "$AZ_RESOURCE_GROUP" --location "$AZ_LOCATION" --name "$AZ_POSTGRES_SERVER_NAME" --database-name "$AZ_POSTGRES_DB_NAME" --admin-user "$AZ_POSTGRES_USERNAME" --admin-password "$AZ_POSTGRES_PASSWORD" --public-access "All" --tier "Burstable" --sku-name "Standard_B1ms" --storage-size 32 --version "16"+++

     ![](./media/image43.jpeg)

 2. This command creates a small PostgreSQL server that uses the variables that you set up earlier.

     ![](./media/image44.jpeg)

 ### Task 3 : Configure Quarkus to access the PostgreSQL database

 1. You'll now connect the Quarkus application to the PostgreSQL database.
 To do so, you first need to obtain the connection string for the database:

 2. Run the below command to obtain the connection string for the database.